jz7544772/spotify-artist-finder/README.md

 ### Project Entry Poitn: index.html

 It is an AngularJS project which does not run on a server.
-The data is coming Sportify public API.
+The data is coming from Sportify public API.